aicenter/simod/README.md

    2. Go to the cloned Demand processing directory and edit `config.py` file according to your project.
-	Specifically, in `data_dir` specify the path to the folder with the downloaded demand files.
+	Specifically, in `data_dir` specify the path to the folder with the downloaded demand `csv` file.
+	You may also want to change the `output_dir`.

-   3. Run the processing script: `python3 trips_process.py`.
+   3. Run the processing script: `python trips_process.py`.
 You should see a `trips.txt` in the specified data directory.
 This file contains demands for the simulation.
    4. Finally, you need to move the `trips.txt` to <data_dir> specified in the Amodsim config.

    ​	*For additional information see the demand processign readme in https://github.com/horychtom/demand-processing repository.*